oscarjeff920/gym_bro/README.md

 ## Details

 ### To add
-- inheritance between Sets and the other exercise sets models?
+## High Prio:
 - Super Sets
+- Update movements (muscle groups worked etc) - would require a listing of movements
+- complete new movements after workout finished - bell icon for new movements that haven't been finished
+- Back up data(base)
+- add total time worked out per week
+- Add completed workout to database (workout done at another time, set date/time/duration etc)
+- edit attributes of completed sets (if weight is wrong can be corrected without loosing the whole exercise)
+- TESTS
+- Dual colour exercises based on muscle groups worked
 - fix confusing set number (displays the current set number but on the previous workout bar)

-- add total time worked out per week
+- inheritance between Sets and the other exercise sets models?
 - analysis of movements over time ∂(movement)/∂t
 - query workouts by movement
-- log weight, body fat % etc
+- log weight, body fat % etc & plot
+- PR tags

 #### RUBBER DUCK!
 working on the workout page, I need both models NewWorkout and LoadedWorkout to function, aka similar classes